-16 § 1123.340.
-Exceptions to exhaustion of administrative remedies
+§ 1123.340.
+Exceptions to exhaustion of administrative remedies person of the requirement unless any of the following conditions is satisfied:

-17 1123.340.
-The requirement of exhaustion of administrative remedies is 18 jurisdictional and the court may not relieve a person of the requirement unless 19 any of the following conditions is satisfied:
+1123.340.
+The requirement of exhaustion of administrative remedies is jurisdictional and the court may not relieve a

-- 20 (a) The remedies would be inadequate. - 21 (b) The requirement would be futile. - (c) The requirement would result in irreparable harm disproportionate to thepublic and private benefit derived from exhaustion. - (d) The person was entitled to notice of a proceeding in which relief could be provided but lacked timely notice of the proceeding.
+- (a) The remedies would be inadequate. - (b) The requirement would be futile. - (c) The requirement would result in irreparable harm disproportionate to the public and private benefit derived from exhaustion. - (d) The person was entitled to notice of a proceeding in which relief could be provided but lacked timely notice of the proceeding.
 The court's authority under this subdivision is limited to remanding the case to the agency to conduct a supplemental proceeding in which the person has an opportunity to participate. - (e) The person seeks judicial review on the ground that the agency lacks subject matter jurisdiction in the proceeding. - (f) The person seeks judicial review on the ground that a statute, regulation, or procedure is facially unconstitutional.

 Comment.
 Section 1123.340 authorizes the reviewing court to relieve the person seeking judicial review of the exhaustion requirement in limited circumstances.
 This enables the court to exercise some discretion.
-See generally Asimow, Judicial Review: Standing and Timing 39-52 (Sept.
-1992).
+See generally Asimow, Judicial Review: Standing and Timing, 27 Cal.
+L. Revision Comm'n Reports 229, 260-71 (1997).
 This section may not be used as a means to avoid compliance with other requirements for judicial review, however, such as the exact issue rule.
 See Section 1123.350.